jayraj2498/PowerBi_Barronze_Shop_Ecommerce_proj/readme.md

 ## This project demonstrates the creation of a comprehensive ECOMMERS SALES  dashboard using Power BI.
 It covers data extraction from a SQL database, data processing and DAX queries, dashboard design, and sharing insights.
-The project aims to provide real-time insights into Road Accident , enabling to monitor and analyze performance efficiently.
+The project aims to provide real-time insights into , enabling to monitor and analyze performance efficiently.

 - Devlope Comprehensive ECOMMERS SALES DASHBOARD  provides real time insight